Satellite Communications Glossary of Terms

 Ka Band – Frequency band with uplink 26.5‐40GHz; downlink 18‐20 GHZ, this band was previously known for consumer broadband applications and is now widening to enterprise and military use.
 Satellite Frequency bands in detail.

-Kbps – Kilobits per second.
-Refers to transmission speed of 1,024 bits per second
+kbps – Kilobits per second.
+Refers to transmission speed of 1,024 bits per second is 1kbps.

 Ku Band – Frequency band with uplink 14 GHz; downlink 10.9‐12.75 GHz, with more powerful transmission from the satellite more susceptible to rain fade than C-Band.
 Satellite Frequency bands in detail.